Differential equations and logarithmic intertwining operators for strongly graded vertex algebras: Introduction

-The present paper is organized as follows: In section $2$, we recall the definitions and some basic properties of strongly graded vertex algebras and their strongly graded generalized modules.
-The $C_1$-cofiniteness condition for strongly graded generalized modules is introduced in section $3$ and the definitions of logarithmic intertwining operators among strongly graded generalized modules is recalled in section $4$.
-The existence of systems of differential equations and the existence of systems with regular prescribed singular points are established in section $5$ and $6$, respectively.
-In section $7$, we prove the convergence and extension property for products and iterates of logarithmic intertwining operators among strongly graded generalized modules for a strongly graded vertex algebra.
-Consequently, we obtain the braided tensor category structure on the category of strongly graded generalized modules generalizing the results in \cite{HLZ}.\\
+The present paper is organized as follows: In Section $2$, we recall the definitions and some basic properties of strongly graded vertex algebras and their strongly graded generalized modules.
+In Section 3, we introduce the $C_1$-cofiniteness condition with respect to $\tilde{A}$ for strongly $\tilde{A}$-graded generalized modules, the $\tilde{A}$-patterns of elements in the $C_1$-cofinite strongly graded generalized modules and the assumption that the $\tilde{A}$-patterns are preserved by the vertex operators.
+In Section $4$, we recall the definition of logarithmic intertwining operators among strongly graded generalized modules.
+The existence of systems of differential equations and the existence of systems with regular prescribed singular points are established in Sections $5$ and $6$, respectively.
+In Section $7$, we prove the convergence and extension property for products and iterates of logarithmic intertwining operators among strongly graded generalized modules for a strongly graded vertex algebra.
+In Section $8$, we provide examples of strongly graded vertex algebras and their strongly graded generalized modules.\\

-{\bf Acknowledgements} I would like to thank Professor Yi-Zhi Huang and Professor James Lepowsky for helpful discussions and suggestions.
+\paragraph{Acknowledgments} I would like to thank Professor Yi-Zhi Huang and Professor James Lepowsky for helpful discussions and suggestions.
+I am also grateful for partial support from NSF grant PHY-0901237.